ahfoss/kamilaStreamingHadoop/README.md

 # kamilaStreamingHadoop

-This package implements KAMILA (KAy-means for MIxed LArge data) clustering methods written for a computing cluster using Hadoop on a SLURM batch scheduler.
+This package implements the KAMILA (KAy-means for MIxed LArge data) clustering method on a computing cluster using Hadoop and the SLURM batch scheduler.
 The method is specifically designed to handle mixed-type data sets consisting of both continuous and categorical variables.
 Categorical variables do not need to be (and should not be) dummy coded, which leads to better performance and more efficient memory usage.
 For details about the KAMILA algorithm, see our paper in [*Machine Learning*](http://link.springer.com/article/10.1007/s10994-016-5575-7) and our forthcoming software paper.